TERMS AND CONDITIONS OF BUSINESS

-20.1 Fairway may not assign or transfer the whole or any part of its rights and benefits under any Written Engagement and / or these Terms and Conditions without the consent of the Customer.
+20.2 Fairway may not assign or transfer the whole or any part of its rights and benefits under any Written Engagement and / or these Terms and Conditions to a third party entity without the consent of the Customer.
 For the purpose of any such assignment or transfer, Fairway may disclose Information about the Customer and any Serviced Entity to any prospective assignee or transferee, provided that Fairway shall use its reasonable endeavours to procure that such prospective assignee or transferee is placed under an obligation of non- disclosure equivalent to that in Clause 9 (Confidentiality).

-20.2 The Customer shall not assign or transfer all or any part of its rights, benefits and / or obligations under any Written Engagement and / or these Terms and Conditions.
+20.3 The Customer and/or the Serviced Entity shall not assign or transfer all or any part of its rights, benefits and / or obligations under any Written Engagement and / or these Terms and Conditions.

 If at any time one or more of the provisions of these Terms and Conditions or any Written Engagement becomes invalid, illegal or unenforceable in any respect, that provision shall be severed from the remainder and the validity, legality and enforceability of the remaining provisions of these Terms and Conditions and the Written Engagement shall not be affected or impaired in any way.